alkhe/fluxette/README.md

 If you change the state, make sure that you return something with a different reference in order for your components to update.

 `fluxette` works best when its internals are asynchronous; this ensures that it is fast.
 It is recommended that you keep asynchronous code outside of stores, but you can write asynchronous middleware if you wish.

+In `fluxette`, *everything* is a function!
+That means that your Stores, middleware, and hooks can be plain functions if you so desire.

 ## Examples
 Examples can be found [here](https://github.com/edge/fluxette/tree/master/examples).